Elevated Garden Box Wicking Planter:

 Reservoir: 20 gallons of water.

-It can hold a vast amount of water, while maintaining good root aeration.
+This wicking planter holds a vast amount of water, while maintaining good root aeration.

 Directions: How to Build a Wicking Box on Legs